Saurav10729/OWID-Covid-DataExploration-and-DataVisualization/README.md

 Order by Death_rate desc
 ```

-<u> ## Data Visualization in Tableau <u>
+## Data Visualization in Tableau

-First, Connect tableau desktop to Microsoft SQL Server. i have created 2 dashboards (deaths, health) and attached it onto a story.
+First, Connect tableau desktop to Microsoft SQL Server.

+I have created 2 dashboards (deaths, health) and attached it onto a story.
+You can check it out by visiting the link below.

 [Click here](https://public.tableau.com/app/profile/saurav.adhikari2682/viz/OWID-CovidDeathDataVisualization/CovidDeaths) to see the Covid-Death Dashboards